julianlconnor/vyvn/README.md

 Code for [www.vyvn.com](http://www.vyvn.com)

-Vyvn is a NYC-based Burning Man camp that started in the summer of 2013.
-Our NYC-based party series focuses on small, intimate events with locally-sourced music and art.
+Vyvn is an up-and-coming Burning Man camp full of passionate artists, builders and creators.
+We strive to create a lively and welcoming vibe wherever we may be, whether Burning Man or the default world.